Have You Tried Foot Strengthening Exercises?

 The muscles that are often forgotten about are the intrinsic foot muscles or the muscles that stay within the foot.
 These muscles help control the arch of the foot which affects how the foot moves in space.
 Runners are always using these muscles to make sure that the foot is solid as it comes in contact with the ground.
 This allows us to spring off while running with relative ease.
 As these muscles are weak or lack endurance the arch starts to collapse and performance decreases.
 A great way to build endurance and strength specific to these muscles is doing an exercise called toe yoga.
 Try starting out seated and eventually progress to different variations standing.
 Toe Yoga

 Equally as important is the mobility of the foot.
 The foot needs to be able to move efficiently in order to stay healthy.
 Since we are constantly using our feet to train they will get tight over time.
 Just like any muscle that is tight it can cause pain and compensations with various movements.
 The thick layer of fascia that surrounds our intrinsic foot muscles is often one of the culprits that gets tight and painful.
 One way to combat this is to focus on improving the mobility of these tissues by using a lacrosse ball to the bottom surface of the foot.
-Try this exercise for 30-60 seconds to target these tissues either before or after exercise to improve foot mobility.
+Try this foot strengthening exercise for 30-60 seconds to target these tissues either before or after exercise to improve foot mobility.
 Foot Foam Roll

 No Socks, No Shoes, No Problem